Adaptive p-value weighting with power optimality: Results

 \subsection{Main results}

-Now we present the two main Theorems of this paper.
+Now we present the two main theorems of this paper.
 The two are asymptotical and justify the use of $\ADDOW$ when $m$ is large.
 The first is the control of the FDR at level at most $ \alpha$.
-The second shows that ADDOW has maximum power over all MWBH procedures in the \eqref{CE} case, and also in \eqref{ED}+\eqref{EE} case.
-The two are proven in Section~\ref{section_proof_thm}.
+The second shows that ADDOW has maximum power over all MWBH procedures in \begin{version2}the~\eqref{ME} case.\end{version2} The two are proven in Section~\ref{section_proof_thm}.